-4) Choose the driver which you want to roll back to.
+4) Choose the driver to which you want to roll back.
 To track the version status, you know which one was better optimized.
 So simply download the file that you desire and roll back your GPU driver.

 There you go, that’s all you have to do to roll back your GPU driver to a custom one.